MEDLANT Sailor of the Year Announced

 |Downloads:

-This work, MEDLANT Sailor of the Year Announced [Image 2 of 2], by PO2 Travis Decker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDLANT Sailor of the Year Announced, by Tia Nichole McMillen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT